Ludovic Chaker

-Ludovic Chaker (born 15 July 1979) is a former diplomat and French politician.
-He is chiefly known as a political advisor to French President Emmanuel Macron and the first secretary of his political movement, En Marche!.
+Ludovic Chaker (born 15 July 1979) is a French government official.
+A former diplomat and politician, he is chiefly known as a political advisor to French President Emmanuel Macron and the first secretary of his political movement, En Marche!.

-He currently serves as a security advisor to the Chief of the Military Staff of the President of the Republic.
+He served as a security advisor to the President of the Republic from 2017 to 2022.

+He currently serves as Deputy Delegate General for Armaments, in charge of strategic anticipation at the French Ministry of Defence.

 Biography

-Early life and education
+Early life

-Chaker grew up in Saint-Jean-du-Bruel, a village in Aveyron located between the Causses and the Cévennes.
+Chaker grew up in a humble family based in Saint-Jean-du-Bruel, a village in Aveyron set between the Causses and the Cévennes, in the rugged Dourbie valley.

+Education

-In 2002, he graduated from the Institut national des langues et civilisations orientales in Mandarin Chinese and International Relations.
+After completing his final year of secondary school in Nice and a training period in a Shaolin temple, he graduated in 2002 from the Institut national des langues et civilisations orientales with a degree in Mandarin Chinese and International Relations.
 He contributed to books focused on modern China, such as Shanghai - Histoire, promenades, anthologie et dictionnaire, directed by Nicolas Idier, in which he writes a chapter on martial arts.

-He was admitted to the CELSA where he attended the intercultural management program, while studying political science at the Paris Nanterre University (2003-2004) and human resources and public affairs at Sciences Po.
+He was admitted to the CELSA where he attended the intercultural management program, while studying political science at the Paris Nanterre University (2003–2004) and human resources and public affairs at Sciences Po.

-Professional and political career
+To finance his studies, he worked successively as a receptionist, model, security guard, and video game tester.

+Career

+Chaker's career has taken him to the crossroads of military intelligence, public and academic affairs, and politics.

+Career in academia and public affairs

 Hired by the French consulate in Shanghai, he was in charge of developing cooperation between French and Chinese universities.

 Upon returning to France, he became chief of staff to the mayor of Joué-lès-Tours, a city in which he was also elected.

 He was then recruited by Richard Descoings as head of external relations for Asia, the Pacific region, Africa and the Middle-East of Sciences Po.